7ujian/meg4/docs/en/map.md

 on the map, then those sprites will be placed always in the same order, repeating one after another, which isn't looking good for a forest.
 But if you press and hold down <kbd>Shift</kbd> during clicking with the fill tool, then each tile will be choosen randomly from those selected 4 tree sprites, which looks much more a real forest.

+<h2>Wang Tiles</h2>

+When the Wang tile tool is selected, the Wang tilesets area (<ui2>4</ui2>) becomes active.
+You can easily draw roads, rivers, castlewalls, etc. with this tool.

+<imgc ../img/wang.png><fig>Wang tile tool</fig>

+But before you could use it, you have to configure it.
+It can hold 64 different tilesets (eg. one for a river, one for a road, etc.), and each tileset has 16 sprites, one for each combination.

+To set it up, first select a sprite on the sprite palette, then click on the corresponding Wang tile button depending which combination that sprite represents.
+If you select more sprites on the palette, then you can set up more tiles at once (starting from the button you've clicked).

+NOTE: Wang tileset configurations are reserved and saved on your floppy.

+Now that you have a Wang tileset configured, you can use the tool just like paint, except it will automatically place the approprite sprite to draw continuous shapes on the map.

 3D Maze
 -------